quicwg/base-drafts/draft-ietf-quic-http.md

 | ---------------------------- | ------ | ------------------------- | --------- |
 {: #iana-setting-table title="Initial HTTP/3 Settings"}

-Additionally, each code of the format `0x1f * N + 0x21` for non-negative integer values of N (that is, 0x21, 0x40, ..., through 0x3ffffffffffffffe) MUST NOT be assigned by IANA.
+Each code of the format `0x1f * N + 0x21` for non-negative integer values of N (that is, 0x21, 0x40, ..., through 0x3ffffffffffffffe) MUST NOT be assigned by IANA and MUST NOT appear in the listing of assigned values.

+The previous paragraph will be included as a note on the IANA registry page.

 ### Error Codes {#iana-error-codes}